AstRonin/sgi/README.md

 ### Sample 1 - Add a content from other languages inside of your Site.

-This sample show you how you can add "Busines Logic" (big or old) to your site using PHP files.
+This sample shows you how you can add "Busines Logic" (big or old) to your site using PHP files.

-It based on the sample from [n2o](https://github.com/synrc/n2o).
+It is based on the sample from [n2o](https://github.com/synrc/n2o).

     $ git clone git://github.com/astronin/sgi
     $ cd sgi/samples
     $ ./mad deps compile plan
     $ ./mad repl

-Run php as fcgi server
+Run php as fcgi server:

     $ sudo service php5-fpm start